 Diversity Task Force

 In June 2020, the Session commissioned a Wellshire Diversity Task Force.
-The group has been meeting twice monthly since August for study, prayer, and discussion.
-The Task Force approved a purpose statement and a set of goals.
-The purpose statement is below, find the entire document here.
+The Task Force purpose statement is below, find the entire document here.

 God loves diversity.
 God delights in justice.
 Jesus reminds us to love all of God’s children.
 Therefore, we commit ourselves to exploring and exposing injustice, beginning with our positions of privilege and complicity, in the Church and in our society, and commit to ongoing learning and action.
 We challenge ourselves and each other to recognize the existence of white privilege in church and society, and to dismantle structural racism.